Last updated 08-Dec-2023

-This article covers software release 2023.16.1 including .
+This article covers Tesla 2023.16.1 Release notes including and generated by real cars.
 Tesla frequently issue a new software update release to the cars and while not every release includes new features, they do often include undocumented bug fixes.
 We list the release notes and allow you to search to see how feature areas have changed.
 We also list counties and car models where the particular feature has been seen.

 For information on which versions are on specific models and years, see our Trending Tesla releases and statistics for more information.